Master and Dynamic ME05 Earphone Review

 Not Optimized for Android

 One thing I didn't like is that the ME05 do have inline controls but if you use android you are going to have a stunted experience.
 The center button works fine for play pause and calls but the volume buttons become decoration.
-It's probably time M&D switch this from an iPhone cable to one suited for android given that apple has seen fit to remove the need for cabled earphones in its latest devices.
+It's probably time M&D switch this from an iPhone cable to one suited for android given that Apple has seen fit to remove the need for cabled earphones in its latest devices.
+It's noticable that other large manufacturers like RHA are moving away from Apple button support on their new earphone lineup and I would expect M&D to do the same going forward.

 Comfort and Isolation